icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 # Wabbish

-Wabbish is my name for a slight variant on the Wab / Wabbi / Wabbit languages created by [Dave Beazley](http://dabeaz.com/) for his [Writing-a-Compiler Class](https://www.dabeaz.com/compiler.html)
+Wabbish is my name for a variant on the Wab / Wabbi / Wabbit languages created by [Dave Beazley](http://dabeaz.com/) for his [Writing-a-Compiler Class](https://www.dabeaz.com/compiler.html)

 During that class and in a bit of work afterward, I completed a compiler for a language somewhere between the  Wab and Wabbi language specs, but then started playing around and adding other features, so I'm making this forked version of the Wab/Wabbi language spec page to keep track of what my particular compiler implements and avoid looking at similar but slightly different documentation for the original languages.